-We create a GDS file from a set of plain text files containing the genotypes, one file per sample.
-The data are written to the GDS file one sample at a time and, simultaneously, the corresponding sample identifier scanID is written to the sample ID variable.
+Now the shell has been created so we can call the ncdfAddData function to populate the NetCDF with the genotype data stored in the raw data files.
+The data are written to the NetCDF file one sample at a time and, simultaneously, the corresponding sample identifier scanID is written to the sampleID variable.
 The file variable from the scan annotation holds the name of the raw data file for each sample/scan; these are the files we must read in to get genotype data for each sample.